Traditional Plant-Based Cooking

 Soya milk added to cherry loaf ingredients in mixing bowl.

-First sieve the flour, baking powder, bicarbonate of soda into a mixing bowl.
+Step 1: Sieve the flour, baking powder, and bicarbonate of soda into a mixing bowl.

-Next add the salt, sugar, vanilla, glace [candied] cherries, and brown rice syrup ( or your preferred syrup).
+Step 2: Add the salt, sugar, almond extract, glace [candied] cherries, and golden syrup (or your preferred syrup).

-Pour in the milk and give it all a good stir.
+Step 3: Pour in the milk and mix.

 Cherry sweet loaf batter poured into lined loaf pan and flaked almonds scattered over.